Upcoming exhibition:

 Statement

-Drawing and painting has underpinned all work with an increasing focus on portraiture.
 Since winning the BP Portrait Award in 2009 with a depiction of his 12 year old daughter as ‘The Changeling’.
 Monkman has always been interested in how appearances can be captured suggesting more complex notions of identity.
+As a father of 3 and an art teacher in schools Monkman has drawn on his experiences to shape artworks which explore change, appearance and cultural identity.
 In the last few years the Changeling concept has been extended in the doppelgänger series depicting a child meeting their double as a reflection, making reference to the digital screen that blur distinction between fiction and reality in a new world of scrolling and avatars.

 I make small, colorful and surrealistic images and soft sculptures.
 These pieces reflect the patriarchal view of women and other animals as objects, while considering their subsequent treatment, and the relationship that exists between the two.
 My work addresses the inconsistencies in their existence and makes viewers aware of the injustices, constraints, and exploitations that happen to living beings because of their gender or species.
 My artistic research is based on feminist perspectives, which have traditionally been dismissed and disregarded.